Trending

 How to Do It:

-Expert Insight: Dr. Emily White, a clinical optometrist, explains, “Blinking is essential for maintaining tear film stability, which is crucial for individuals with uveitis who may experience dry eyes.”
+Expert Insight: Dr. Emily White, a clinical optometrist, says, “Blinking is required for tear film stability, especially for uveitis patients who may have dry eyes.”

 How to Do It: